 As the global healthcare community responded to the COVID-19 pandemic, in 2020 many hospitals, including our clinical sites, temporarily paused elective medical procedures, including dosing of new patients in clinical trials of our investigational gene therapies.
-While dosing of new patients and data collection from enrolled patients have begun to resume at clinical sites, the extent to which clinical activities continue to be delayed or interrupted will depend on future developments that are highly uncertain and cannot be accurately predicted, including new information that may emerge concerning COVID-19, the actions taken to contain it or treat its impact and the economic impact on local, regional, national and international markets.
+While dosing of new patients and data collection from enrolled patients has resumed at clinical sites, the extent to which clinical activities continue to be delayed or interrupted will depend on future developments that are highly uncertain and cannot be accurately predicted, including new information that may emerge concerning COVID-19 and variants of the virus that causes the disease, the actions taken to contain it or treat its impact and the economic impact on local, regional, national and international markets.
 We have continued our work-from-home policy for most employees, excluding our laboratory staff and a limited number of non-laboratory employees.
-For those employees, we have implemented safety measures designed to comply with applicable federal, state and local guidelines in response to the COVID-19 pandemic.
+For those employees, we have implemented safety measures designed to comply with applicable federal, state and local guidelines in response to the ongoing COVID-19 pandemic.
 We may be required to take additional actions that impact our operations as required by applicable laws or regulations, or which we determine to be in the best interests of our employees.

 We continue to closely monitor this rapidly evolving situation and the potential impact on our Company.
-For additional information regarding the impact of the COVID-19 pandemic on our business, please see the section titled "Risk Factors" in Part II, Section 1.A of this Quarterly Report.
+For additional information regarding the impact of the ongoing COVID-19 pandemic on our business, please see the section titled "Risk Factors" in Part II, Section 1.A of this Quarterly Report.